“Car free / Care free” is the motto of a recent map published by the “West Cape May Citizens for Good Government.”

 OK so now back to adventure.
 It’s about two miles to Sunset Beach from the Broadway intersection.
 I see whole families of bikers heading out the same way.

 I arrive at Sunset Beach shortly after 10 a.m. and have no qualms of guilt about walking up the Sunset Beach Grill and ordering an egg sandwich with cheese, onion and tomato for $3 and a bottle of water.
-Sitting on the deck which wraps around Beach Grill, I look at the ocean, the ferry coming in, the fisherman, and guysfishing2my map while they make my egg sandwich.
+Sitting on the deck which wraps around Beach Grill, I look at the ocean, the ferry coming in, the fisherman, and my map while they make my egg sandwich.
 I decide to head toward Higbees Beach after I done eating.
 I can turn off Sunset at Bayshore Road follow it to the end, make a left onto New England which dead ends at Higbees.
 This used to be a nude beach, but a city ordinance passed last year ended all that.
 The beach is still au naturel but not that way.

 The sun has come out and I’m thinking, mmmm this might have been a little too adventurous.
 Just as I get ready to move into full whine, I realize that I’m on a country road.
 It is so pretty and quiet back here.
 After all, everyone who bikes ends up at Sunset Beach.
 This is quite different.
 Open land, farms, roosters, greenery, but I think the sweetest sight of my journey was that of an older woman in a flowing skirt biking toward me with a basket of flowers.
 I don’t want a posed picture, so I don’t stop her but she is still in my thoughts.